 * Dollar up slightly vs basket of currencies

-* Asian ex-Japan shares dip, Nikkei adds to Monday's 2.4 pct slide
+* Asian ex-Japan shares dip, Nikkei adds to Monday's 2.4 pct

 By Dominic Lau